suffolklibraries/lgc/content/collections/events/group-a-youth-vocal-group-lowestoft.md

   [01728687152](tel:01728687152)
 updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
-updated_at: 1672846960
+updated_at: 1672847202
 end_date: '2023-03-11 17:45'
 ---
-Join Group A, a vocal performance initiative for young people (aged 8 -18) in Suffolk!
+Join Group A, a vocal performance initiative for young people (aged 8 -18) in Lowestoft!